Yvette Cooper: Foreign Secretary (2025–2026)

+Cooper greeting US president Donald Trump and first lady Melania Trump in September 2025.

 Cooper was appointed Foreign Secretary on 5 September 2025 during the cabinet reshuffle which followed the resignation of Deputy Prime Minister Angela Rayner.
+She became the first woman in British political history to have served as both home and foreign secretary.
 Her first overseas visit as Foreign Secretary was a trip to Ukraine, during which she met with Ukrainian foreign minister Andrii Sybiha and announced sanctions against companies involved in supporting the Russian invasion.

-As Foreign Secretary, Cooper oversaw the British government's decision to recognise the state of Palestine, which she stated was 'borne of urgency and principle', and which must be 'a spur, not a substitute for urgent action' towards a ceasefire.
+As Foreign Secretary, Cooper oversaw the British government's decision in September 2025 to recognise the state of Palestine, which she stated was "borne of urgency and principle", and which must be "a spur, not a substitute for urgent action" towards a ceasefire.